When did this become law?

 Failure to comply with the electrical safety regulations can lead to:

-- A remedial notice from the local council requiring you to carry out works within 28 days
+- A remedial notice from the local council requiring works

 - A financial penalty of up to £30,000